owasp-amass/docs/docs/index.md

 !!! info "Open Asset Model (OAM)"
-    The Open Asset Model expands traditional asset specifications by covering both physical and digital assets, aiming to provide a comprehensive view of organization's attack surface.
+    The Open Asset Model expands traditional asset specifications by covering both physical and digital assets, aiming to provide a comprehensive view of an organization's attack surface.
-    It defines assets and their relationships, capturing the real-world interconnectedness between them, allowing for concurrent data collection and querying, making it easier to analyze and visualize reconnaissance results.
+    It defines assets and their relationships, capturing the real-world interconnectedness between them, allowing for concurrent data collection and querying, making it easier to analyze and visualize asset discoveries on the Internet.

 ---